 To establish the overall response, this forcing function can be broken down into a series of sine waves, each of which has a frequency at an integer multiple (or harmonic) of the forcing frequency.
 Each harmonic will have an associated amplitude and phase shift, and the set of harmonics are known as a Fourier series.

-Although not immediately apparent from the image provided, the cyclic loading due to walking may be broken down into a series of sine waves, each representing one of the constituent frequencies.
 Each component of the response may be weighted by the appropriate factors (Fourier coefficient) and then summed to give a good approximation to the actual loading.
-In the case shown, the pacing frequency is 2 Hz, with higher harmonic frequencies of 4 Hz, and 8 Hz.
+In the case shown, the pacing frequency is 2 Hz, with higher harmonic frequencies of 4 Hz, 6Hz and 8 Hz.
 The lowest frequency will always be the most significant and resonance at this frequency should always be avoided (by ensuring that the natural frequency of the floor is sufficiently high).
 A similar treatment can also be applied to other human activities such as running, jumping and dancing.

-Recommended design frequencies and Fourier coefficients for common activities may be found in the relevant Regulations and design rules.
+Recommended design frequencies and Fourier coefficients for common activities may be found in the relevant Regulations and guidance documents.

 Generally, the vibration of floors is considered to be a serviceability issue, primarily related to the discomfort of building occupants or damage to sensitive equipment.
 Where there is sensitive equipment, it is a relatively straightforward matter to specify the maximum permissible acceleration.
 However, discomfort to humans cannot be directly quantified, since perception and tolerance vary between individuals and are highly dependent on the circumstances.